Divergence/docs/controllers.md

 ## Intro to Tree Routing
 Divergence does away with routing configuration files.
 Instead controllers "take over" a directory path during run time bubbling up from the Main application controller to other controllers until eventually one of the controllers responds to the request and ends the PHP thread.

-To illustrate how this works in progress let's take a look at this simple example:
+To illustrate how this works in practice let's take a look at this simple example:
 ```php
 <?php
 namespace application\Controllers;